As Iran-US tensions soar, Indian Navy on standby for evacuations

 He further added that Tehran appeared to be standing down.
 No Americans were hurt in the attack by the Iranian regime.
 We suffered no casualties, Trump said in a White House address.
 Our great American forces are prepared for anything.
 Iran appears to be standing down, Trump further said.

-On Wednesday, Iran said that it launched tens of surface to surface missiles at Iraq's Ain Assad air base that houses US troops.
+On Wednesday, Iran said that it launched tens of surface to surface missiles at Iraq's Ain Assad airbase that houses US troops.
 The attack was over the killing of Iran's top general Qassem Soleimani.

 Iran missile attacks: Iran gave Iraq a heads-up before firing 22 missiles at US forces on its soil

-The Iran's Revolutionary Guards has warned the US and its regional allies against retaliating over the missile attack in Iraq.
+Iran's Revolutionary Guards has warned the US and its regional allies against retaliating over the missile attack in Iraq.

 "We are warning all American allies, who gave their bases to its terrorist army, that any territory that is the starting point of aggressive acts against Iran will be targeted," a statement read.
 It also warned Israel.